sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 Only when you're content that the compass reads correctly for all throttle settings and directions should you progress to more advanced navigation feature (way points, return to home).
 The majority of navigation failures are due to poorly performing compasses.

 ## Getting started with Ublox GPS

 - Physically connect your GPS to your FC using UART (preferred) or softserial (not recommended).
 Connect RX from GPS to TX on FC, TX from GPS to RX on FC

-- Activate GPS in the ports tab in INAV configurator and set it to 57600, 115200 or 230400 using UART.
-Or 19200 using softserial (on your chosen port)
+- Activate GPS in the ports tab in INAV configurator and set it to `57600`, `115200` using UART.
+Or `19200` using softserial (on your chosen port)

+- The baud rate can be set to `230400` when using an M10 device.
+Which can be beneficial.
+BUT higher baud rates are also susceptible to interference if the GNSS UART leads run close to a source of RF/EM interference.
+If you choose to use a higher baud rate, be sure to twist the `TX/RX/5v/G` leads together.
+Especially if the cable length between the GNSS module and FC is more than 5cm or so.

-- Activate GPS in the configuration tab, set it to ublox7.
+- Activate GPS in the configuration tab, set it to Ublox7.

 - Using external compass:

  * Connect the magnetometer to I2C ports (SCL/SDA) Be aware that with SDA/SLC lines connected the flight battery must often be connected to access configurator and power up the magnetometer.

  * Select your newly connected magnetometer by using `mag_hardware` CLI command.
 Example `set mag_hardware = auto` if you only have one magnetometer connected.

 * Most built in magnetometers are on the underside and rotated 180 degrees, use example `set align_mag = CW180FLIP`.
 If compass is not working properly in all directions then either think and figure out the direction of your mag, or go through them all until it works as expected.

  * INAV does provide an automatic declination setting, based on GNSS coordinates, which is enabled by default `inav_auto_mag_decl = ON`.
 But if you want to change magnetic declination manually `set inav_auto_mag_decl = OFF`.
 You have to set correct declination of your specific location, which can be found here: www.magnetic-declination.com.
 If your magnetic declination readings are e.g. +3° 34' , the value entered in the INAV configurator is 3.34 (3,34 in some locales).
 In the CLI, the same effect would be `set mag_declination = 334`.
 For west declination, use a minus value, e.g. for 1° 32' W, `set mag_declination = -132`.
 In all cases (both CLI and GUI), the least significant digits are **minutes**, not decimal degrees.

 * Calibrate your compass according to [compass calibration](https://github.com/iNavFlight/inav/wiki/Sensor-calibration#compass-calibration)

 Some FC boards may not provide 4.5V power on USB supply.
 In order to power the GPS it is necessary to connect the battery or use another power source (a 4.5V source may be powered by USB).
 The onboard 3.3V will be powered by USB, but may not provide adequate voltage, as the GPS regulator typically requires 3.6V minimum.